Pangbourne Circular Walk

 47. [7B] (The Short Cut Route rejoins here).
 Turn left and in 85 metres, as the road bends to the right and opposite Coldharbour Farm, go through a metal kissing gate on your left-hand side and take the footpath in the direction of Whitchurch, your bearing 165°, across an open field.

 48. Pass to the left of a clump of trees and in 300 metres, at a field boundary, go through a metal kissing gate into the next field.
-In 200 metres you cross a stile to emerge on to a tarmac road opposite a house called Pine Paddock [8].
+In 200 metres you go through a gap between a hedge and a fence - where previosly there had been a stile cross - to emerge on to a tarmac road opposite a house called Pine Paddock [8].

-60. Retrace your morning route, passing the Greyhound Inn (a late lunch option at weekends) on your left-hand side.
+61. Retrace your morning route, passing the Greyhound Inn (a refreshments option but no food autumn 2024) on your left-hand side.
 Cross back over Whitchurch Toll Bridge and pass Pangbourne Working Men’s Club on your right-hand side.
 Go under the railway bridge and in 50 metres, at the mini-roundabout junction with the A329, Reading Road, you pass the George Hotel on your right-hand side - another possible tea/ late meal stop.

 © Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml